This is your go-to guide for digital marketing in 2021. And we want to be clear:

-We believe this: the recovery is coming.
-And the digital economy will only grow larger.
+We believe this: the push for every business to go digital IS the future.
+The digital economy will only grow larger.
 Businesses that embrace the need to be online and increase their digital presence and marketing will be many steps ahead of those that don’t.

 Let's get started.

 Your marketing-focused website can be a single page with an order button to a multi-page site with rich content.
 No matter the length or complexity, the goal of your website is to attract customers, help them learn about and build trust in your products and services, and ultimately make their first purchase… and then the next.

 How does a marketing-focused website benefit my business?

 When your business is easy to find online, you make it easy for potential customers to find you and do business with you.
 But just having a pretty website doesn’t mean it will attract customers by coming up in online searches.
 When it has content developed with Search Engine Optimization in mind, plus integration with social media, local search tools (like Google My Business), and references from your email newsletter, then your website becomes a powerful marketing tool.